-Can I make it advance?
-Yes, this is the make-ahead friendly recipe, can be made within 3 days in advance for the good results.
+Yes, this is a make-ahead-friendly recipe, and it can be made within 3 days in advance for good results.

-How to store?
 Always store in an air-sealed container for long-lasting storage time.
 Refrigerate it immediately after every single use.
-This elongates is lasting time.
+This elongates a lasting time.

-How does this sauce last for?
 It stays good for about 3-4 days.
-Our homemade Sriracha aioli sauce vanishes before these dates, and could not guess how long can it lasts more than these.
+Our homemade Sriracha aioli sauce vanishes before these dates, and I could not guess how long it can last.

-Can I substitute the ketchup with the hot wing sauce?
 You may substitute or add it along with the ketchup.
-But there are no strict rules, make it and try enjoying each transformation.
+But there are no strict rules; make it, and try enjoying each transformation.

-Other variations I can venture to?
-Try swapping with other sauce to create your own aioli sauce.
-Buffalo sauce, hot sauce, barbeque sauce are the good ones to start with.
+Try swapping with other sauces to create your aioli sauce.
+Buffalo sauce, hot sauce, and barbeque sauce are the good ones to start with.